Dysplastic Nevi and Skin Cancer Risk: What You Need to Know

 Treatment decisions balance cancer prevention against the impracticality of removing every atypical mole.
 Most dysplastic nevi require monitoring rather than removal.

 Moles with mild atypia and clear margins on biopsy typically need observation only.
-Moles that change rapidly, develop new symptoms, or concern the patient deserve prompt evaluation and possible excision.
+Moles that change rapidly, develop new symptoms, or cause concern for the patient deserve prompt evaluation and possible excision.
 Comparing moles against photos taken over time supports better self-monitoring between professional visits.
 Patients interested in remote evaluation options can explore telehealth dermatology care for initial assessments.

 Total body photography creates a visual record of all moles.
 Sequential photographs taken months or years apart reveal subtle changes that might otherwise go unnoticed.